iduane/i18n-ai-extractor/README.md

 # i18n-ai-extractor README

-This is a VS Code extension that uses AI to extract locale keys from your code.
+This VS Code extension utilizes AI to extract locale keys from your code, specifically designed for projects with hard-coded strings looking to transition to i18n.
+The extension assists in identifying all hard-coded strings and replacing them with locale keys.
+It leverages AI to scan the source file, detecting unlocalized text and suggesting corresponding i18n keys for users.

 ## Features